a3informatics/Glandon/documents/design/core.md

 1. A label
 1. Can be tagged

-## Managed Item
+## Managed

 A managed item is a concept with an attached:

 1. Scoped Identifier containing the identifier and version information for the item
 1. Registration Status containing the current state of the item

-The combination results in item that has a unique identifier and state
+The combination results in item that has a unique identifier and state.
+The Managed Item is a combination of an Administered, Registered and Identifier item.
+These are not distinguished currently in the implementation.

 ## Scoped Identifier